-With more than 20 years experience, Mindy Cohen, licensed Physical Therapist, certified CranioSacral Therapist and Resonant Kinesiologist treats people of all ages in Burlington, Vermont.
+With more than 22 years experience, Mindy Cohen, licensed physical therapist, certified CranioSacral Therapist and Resonant Kinesiologist treats people of all ages, remotely or in person, in Burlington, Vermont.

 “I believe that you have an innate healing force that helps you heal and integrate body, mind and spirit.
 My intention is to support you in your healing journey through blending therapies and educational bodywork that involve movement, touch and sound to facilitate ease, freedom and wellbeing.”